 Network Analysis II: Advanced Topics

 The first week will look at regression alternatives and variations in the network context (Quadratic Assignment Proceedure, Network Auto-Correlation Model) which are both designed to account for network dependencies without formulating complex network statistics.
 We move from these models to Exponential Random Graph models (ERGMS) which can be parametrized to represent complex dependence processes and the effects of exogenous covariates.
-In the third week we will cover statistical models for longitudinal networks.
-These will include a longitudinal extension of the ERGM, the Temporal ERGM, and the actor-oriented model of network dynamics (i.e., SIENA).
-In the >final week we will cover models for weighted networks, in which ties can assume multiple values.
+In the third and fourth weeks we will cover statistical models for longitudinal networks.
+These will include a longitudinal extension of the ERGM -- the Temporal ERGM, and the actor-oriented model of network dynamics (i.e., SIENA).
 We will present each model mathematically, discuss published social science applications of them, and utilize the models on example datasets.

 All computing will be conducted in the R statistical software.
 Prerequisites include the first course in Social Network Analysis at ICPSR or an equivalent introduction to network analysis, as well as familiarity with statistical modeling.

 Fees: Consult the fee structure.